LKummer/break/readme.md

 );

 .element {
-  // Media query enabled only on small screens.
+  // Media query enabled on small screens and under.
-  @include breakpoint-only('small', $breakpoints) {
+  @include break.media-under('small', $breakpoints) {
     // @content is placed in the media query.
     background: blue;
   }